SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

 Closure expression syntax can use constant parameters, variable parameters, and ``inout`` parameters.
 Default values cannot be provided.
-Variadic parameters can be used if you name the variadic parameter and place it last in the parameter list.
+Variadic parameters can be used if you name the variadic parameter.
 Tuples can also be used as parameter types and return types.

 ..
 FIXME: the note about default values is tracked by rdar://16535452.